Posts

 with MTD for Income Tax

 Taxfile’s tax agents are currently reaching out to new and existing clients to assist with this transition.
-Existing clients should expect to hear from their dedicated agent by the 25th of March 2026.
-If your annual turnover is above £50,000 and you have not heard from your Taxfile agent by that date, or are a new customer looking to begin your MTD journey, please contact us immediately so we can ensure you remain compliant.
+If you are self-employed or a landlord, with an annual turnover above £50,000 and have not yet heard from your Taxfile agent — or are a new customer looking to begin your MTD journey — please contact us.
+We can then ensure you remain compliant.

 (or contact your dedicated tax agent directly if you are an existing client).